chbh-opensource/mri-on-bear-edu/docs/workshop3/diffusion-intro.md

 - `data.nii.gz` is your input image,
 - `nodif` is your output image (3D non-diffusion weighted volume),
-- 0 and 1 indicate that you are extracting volume 0 and the you only want to extract one (1) volume
+- 0 and 1 indicate that you are extracting volume 0 and that you only want to extract one (1) volume

 You should have a new file `nodif.nii.gz` (type `ls` to confirm) and can now create a binary brain mask using BET.